I Can Help: Production

 "I Can Help" was written during March 1974, and also during that time Swan recorded it with producer and engineer Chip Young at the Young 'Un Sound studio in Murfreesboro.
 The distinctive keyboards were played by Swan on a portable Farfisa organ belonging to Memphis session musician Bobby Emmons while Young's German Shepherd puppy, Bowser, tugged on his pants leg.
 The vocals were recorded with a Neumann U 47, while Swan's Farfisa, Mike Leech's bass and Reggie Young's guitar, were all recorded direct.
 Dennis Linde and Johnny Christopher, who played acoustic guitars, were each miked with Sony ECM lapel mics, while the setup for Hayward Bishop's drums comprised another pair of ECMs overhead on the cymbals, an Electrovoice RE15 on the toms, an RE20 on the kick and a Shure SM58 on the snare.
 Keyboardist Bobby Wood was also booked for the session, but after hearing the track and realising he wasn't needed he joined Emmons and Young in the control room.
 Emmons and Young suggested overdubbing handclaps at the end to convey an in-studio party atmosphere, as well as adding some bridge-section backing vocals by Lea Jane Berinati and the Holladay Sisters (Ginger and Mary).
-Swan recalls, "Chip was excited after he recorded that part, but I went out there and listened to it, and I said, 'Boy, I don't know.'
+Chip Young added a guitar solo, and Swan recalls that "Chip was excited after he recorded that part, but I went out there and listened to it, and I said, 'Boy, I don't know.'
 I listened to it over and over, until finally I said, 'Hey, man, nothing else will work.'
 It was actually a great solo, so that just shows you where my head is at.
 That part was so perfect, and today a lot of people remember the song because of that solo."